 CETL Interactive Technologies for Active Learning

 A superficial understanding of new technologies, and zealous advocacy of their use, has often resulted in a haphazard approach to their adoption in learning programmes.
-Interactive Cultures is working on a pilot study to deepen Birmingham City University’s understanding of how best to implement interactive technologies within its teaching.
+Interactive Cultures worked on a pilot study to deepen Birmingham City University’s understanding of how best to implement interactive technologies within its teaching.

-The project is being delivered in partnership with BCU colleagues within the School of Secondary and Post-Compulsory Education and the Centre for Research into Quality.
+The project was delivered in partnership with BCU colleagues within the School of Secondary and Post-Compulsory Education and the Centre for Research into Quality.

-Existing data, from the Centre for Research into Quality’s previous examinations of the university’s systems, indicates that when staff are competent at selecting and using appropriate technological solutions to learning aims, students’ satisfaction with the technology is far higher.
-This project extends this work by investigating effective ways of using other online, interactive, and distribution technologies as part of teaching and learning.
+Existing data, from the Centre for Research into Quality’s previous examinations of the university’s systems, indicated that when staff are competent at selecting and using appropriate technological solutions to learning aims, students’ satisfaction with the technology was far higher.
+This project extended this work by investigating effective ways of using other online, interactive, and distribution technologies as part of teaching and learning.

-The project takes the form of a pilot study focused on the work of PGCE Secondary programme lecturers.
-These lecturers aim to understand how they can best use these new technologies with their own students, as a means to encourage the thoughtful use of the same technologies in the classroom environment.
+The project took the form of a pilot study focused on the work of PGCE Secondary programme lecturers.
+These lecturers aimed to understand how they could best use new technologies with their own students, as a means to encourage the thoughtful use of the same technologies in the classroom environment.

-Staff from Interactive Cultures will assess the requirements of the pilot group and recommend appropriate technology to meet identified needs.
-Staff from the Centre for Research into Quality will evaluate the experiences of staff and students as outcomes of the implementation of these technological solutions into learning and teaching practice.
+Staff from Interactive Cultures assessed the requirements of the pilot group and recommended appropriate technology to meet identified needs.
+Staff from the Centre for Research into Quality evaluated the experiences of staff and students as outcomes of the implementation of these technological solutions into learning and teaching practice.

 • develop appropriate use of new technologies for the support of specific learning and teaching activities;